 So here are the steps:

-1. Make your own homemade tocino and freeze.
+1. Make your own homemade tocino (chicken or pork) and freeze.
 Of course, it can also be purchased from supermarkets and groceries too.
 We always buy the fatless tocino from Pampanga’s Best.
 Less fats and less oil!
 You can buy them in leading groceries and supermarkets nationwide (in the Philippines).

 2.Thaw the pack or you can also cook them straight from the freezer and thaw while cooking.